-One or more of the product candidates that we may develop may compete with other product candidates and products for access to manufacturing facilities.
+One or more of the product candidates that we may develop may compete with UNLOXCYT or other product candidates and products for access to manufacturing facilities.
 There are a limited number of manufacturers that operate under cGMP regulations and that might be capable of manufacturing for us.
 Any performance failure on the part of our existing or future third-party manufacturers could delay clinical development or marketing approval.
 We do not currently have arrangements in place for redundant supply or a second source for bulk drug substance or the manufacture of drug product.
 If our current third-party manufacturers cannot perform as agreed, we may be required to replace such manufacturers.
 We may incur added costs and delays in identifying and qualifying any replacement manufacturers.

-The U.S. DEA restricts the importation of a controlled substance finished drug product when the same substance is commercially available in the United States, which could reduce the number of potential alternative manufacturers for one or more of our product candidates.
+The U.S. Drug Enforcement Agency restricts the importation of a controlled substance finished drug product when the same substance is commercially available in the United States, which could reduce the number of potential alternative manufacturers for UNLOXCYT or one or more of our product candidates

-Our current and anticipated future dependence upon others for the manufacture of our product candidates or products may adversely affect our future profit margins and our ability to commercialize any products that may receive marketing approval on a timely and competitive basis.
+Our current and anticipated future dependence upon others for the manufacture of UNLOXCYT or our product candidates or products may adversely affect our future profit margins and our ability to commercialize UNLOXCYT or any other products that may receive marketing approval on a timely and competitive basis.

 We also expect to rely on other third parties to store and distribute drug supplies for our clinical trials.
-Any performance failure on the part of our distributors could delay clinical development or marketing approval of our product candidates or commercialization of our products, if approved, producing additional losses and depriving us of potential product revenue.
+Any performance failure on the part of our distributors could delay clinical development or marketing approval of our product candidates or commercialization of UNLOXCYT or our products, if approved, producing additional losses and depriving us of potential product revenue.